ManishNair01/Hospital-Management-System-Dev/README.md

 Hospital Management System (HMS) is a comprehensive software solution designed to streamline and automate various operations within a healthcare facility.
 This system facilitates efficient management of administrative, financial, and medical functions, ensuring seamless coordination among different departments.

+Illustration of the relationships between classes and their associated methods: [Here](Hospital-Management-System-Dev\doc\html\index.html)

 Features:
 1. Patient Management
 Registration: Capture and store patient information securely.